The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Howard Hodgkin's Indian View H, a signed screenprint from 1971, is estimated to be worth between £650 and £950.
-This artwork has shown consistent value growth, with an average annual growth rate of 19%.
-This is supported by the six total sales at auction since its entry to the market in June 2006.
-In the last 12 months, the hammer price has ranged from £363 in September 2023 to £650 in March 2023.
+The value of Howard Hodgkin's Indian View H (signed) is estimated to be worth between £650 and £950.
+Over the past five years, the hammer price ranges from £363 in September 2023 to £650 in March 2023.
+This screenprint has shown consistent value growth, with an average annual growth rate of 15%.
+This work is somewhat rare, having been sold 6 times at auction since its entry to the market in June 2006.
 The edition size of this artwork is limited to 75.

 Meaning & Analysis